There is important information on this page that may be difficult to read on a small screen device. You may wish to switch to a larger display.

 Ensuring fairness through our With-Profits Committee

 We're committed to treating our customers, as a group, fairly at all times.
-To support this, we have a With-Profits Committee which brings independent expertise and oversight, to ensure fairness is fully considered in our with-profit decision making.
+To support this, we have a With-Profits Committee which brings independent expertise and oversight, to ensure fairness is fully considered in our with-profits decision making.

 Need more help?